Contents

 Step 2—Importing

-1. Navigate to your C: drive and locate the file you exported from Excel, then renamed with the extension .txt.
+1. Navigate to your C: drive and locate the file you exported from Excel, and then renamed with the extension .txt.
 Double-click on the file to open it in the Mapping window.

 2. Three columns display.
 On the left is the names field.
 In the middle is your file.
 If your file list is blank, you may have blank records saved in the database.
 Click on the Next Record button until your first record appears.

-3. If the first and last name are on the same row in your record, set up the file like this: In the left column, click on First & Last Name.
+3. If the first and last names are on the same row in your record, set up the file like this: In the left column, click on First & Last Name.
 In your record column, click on the first and last name.
 This will highlight both the field name and your data.
 Click on the Add button.

-4. If the first and last name are on separate rows in your record, set up the file like this: In the left column, click on First Name.
+4. If the first and last names are on separate rows in your record, set up the file like this: In the left column, click on First Name.
 In your record column, click on the first name, and click on Add.
 Repeat this process for the last name.

 5. Match up the Birth Date in the left column with the birth date in your record, and click on Add.